 Farting is a perfectly healthy occurrence in any infant.
 What is not normal is when your baby cries while it passes gas.
 If your baby is farting excessively or crying during it, talk to their pediatrician.

 Keep in mind that all infants experience colic a little differently.
 It may be possible that your baby only faces mild symptoms.
 It is also important to recognize that these symptoms are rather vague.
-In fact, colic is most often diagnosed after the possibility of other maladies are eliminated.
+Colic is most often diagnosed after the possibility of other maladies is eliminated.

 Babies demonstrating these behaviors may be experiencing a more serious medical condition than colic.
 Contact a trained medical physician immediately if you ever believe there is something wrong with your child.

 Sadly, there is no concrete cause of colic.
 This does not mean that experts have no idea what is behind this illness.
 Many researchers believe that flatulence or indigestion plays the role of colic in infants.

 These abnormalities could be due to early developmental factors of an infant’s digestive system.
 For instance, discomfort may occur because their gut is sensitive and immature.